JordiCorbilla/github-actions/README.md

 ![](https://github.com/JordiCorbilla/github-actions/raw/master/projectartifactis.png)

+If we drill into the build log, we will be able to find the location of the machine where the artifacts are generated so we can zip them up.
+I've highlighted it in red and it should match the path mentioned in my YAML file.

 ![](https://github.com/JordiCorbilla/github-actions/raw/master/publishprocedure.png)

 One thing to take into consideration is that this is not for free and there is a cost implied if you go over the limit.
+This build happens on a linux machine (as defined in the YAML file) and there is a cost for using this machine.
 There is a very healthy limit and you can specify the amount of money you want to spend.
 The default is $0, so there is no risk of getting billed accidentally.
 More info [here](https://docs.github.com/en/github/setting-up-and-managing-billing-and-payments-on-github/about-billing-for-github-actions).

 ![](https://github.com/JordiCorbilla/github-actions/raw/master/aboutbilling.png)